Barley yellow dwarf: Sources and spread

 One aphid species in particular, Rhopalosiphum rufiabdominale, known as the rice root aphid, is commonly known to vector the virus to a range of cereal crops.

 Effect on yield

 This is variable since it depends on viral strain, time of infection and rate of spread.
+It can often cause losses equivalent to rusts.
 Most severe losses are from early infections and can be as high as 50%.

 Control

 "Green bridge" sources must be ploughed in as early as possible.
 Alternatively, a desiccant herbicide should be applied 10 days prior to cultivation.
 Insecticide sprays may be used at crop emergence.
+However, aphid control is often not worthwhile.
+Genetically resistant varieties, even if moderate, are often sufficient.

 Drilling dates prior to mid-October favors attacks from winged migrant aphids.
 However, yield penalties may be experienced from late drilling.
 Insecticide sprays in this instance are therefore aimed at killing the aphids before significant spread can occur.